 A fireplace is supposed to keep your home warm and cozy, however, it can also do more harm than good.
 When Cold air flows down the chimney and enters your home, it lowers the temperature, and in turn, raises heating bills and also adds to the factors that make your home uncomfortable.
-The only thing/person that should be coming down the chimney is Santa!
-So, how do you stop cold air?

 In this post, I’ll discuss how to stop cold air from coming down the chimney and also cover a few frequently asked questions.
 Enjoy.